zm711/NeuralAnalysis/test/readme.md

 # Testing

-I'm including a couple test files.
-One `sp.npy` will have a prepackaged sp file set up with all the appropriate dictionary structures and one `eventTimes.npy` an example of how stimulus data should be set up.
-Running the test.py file will automatically load these files and create an instance of the ClusterAnalysis class.
-It will attempt various assertions which should all pass.
+test.py will create a skinny version of `sp` and a set of stimulus data dictionary `eventTimes`

 ## Initial Notes
 Raw files are all >5gb and I routinely work on >20gb raw files.
 So I can't share those here.
 Since all storage is done in `.npy` files we require a lot of pickling.
 Since pickle is unsafe I also don't want to require `allow_pickle` to occur during testing.
 Internal pickle is used, but for external files please don't allow pickle.